 Understanding scams and fraud is vital in real estate.
 Watch out for these red flags in Texas real estate text offers:

-- Deals That Seem Too Good: Offers that appear to be overly generous may be scams.
+- Deals That Seem Too Good: Deals that look too good to be true could be scams.

-- Urgency to Act: Scammers frequently press you to act quickly.
+- Urgency to Act: Scammers will often tell you that you need to act quickly.

-- Requests for Personal Information: Legitimate offers will not request sensitive information through text.
+- Requests for Personal Information: Legitimate deals will not text you and ask for private information.

 Additionally, if you’ve been affected by fraud or hidden issues in a property, you have the option to sue a previous homeowner for damages or misrepresentation.